-Ever since I can remember I’ve loved wildflowers.
-I’d go walking with my Grandmother and she’d point out and name the flowers growing in the hedgerows.
+Ever since I can remember, I’ve loved wildflowers and wild flower gardens.
+I’d go walking with my grandmother and she’d point out and name the flowers growing in the hedgerows.
 At the time, I didn’t understand the difference between perennial wildflowers and annual wildflowers.
 I didn’t mind either.
 Sometimes we’d pick a few, take them home and press them.
 Even now, I have fond memories of preserving primroses in blotting paper beneath several copies of the Encyclopaedia Britannica.
 There – that dates me.

 What Are Perennial Wildflowers?